 And everybody that I was in contact with from Concordia was just so caring.
 They really cared about me.
 I wasn’t just a number.
 I was always something special to the people that I was working with, and that made a big difference for me.
 It was hard.
 I put a lot of time and effort into it, but they were here with me the whole time.

 What was the hardest part about earning this degree and what helped you through it?

-During my last two classes, I faced a lot of different challenges, including being evacuated during the Eagle Creek fires.
+During my last two classes, I faced a lot of different challenges.
 It was the first week of my research class.
-But we were sitting in a hotel.
-Students were supposed to start their first day of school, but we were displaced.
-I didn’t think I could do it.
+But I wasn’t sure if I could do it.
 I spoke to my instructor, and let him know what was going on.
 He was so compassionate and said, “You can do this.”
 But he also told me if I can’t do this, we can figure something out.
 If you need to take a break, then you go ahead and take a break.
 And I was like, I’m so close.
 I’m like so close.
 I’ve got to keep doing this.

 Has your educational advancement benefited your students?